ros-industrial/industrial_training/gh_pages/_source/session3/ros2/3-Build-a-MoveIt-Package.md

     start_state_max_bounds_error: 0.1
     ```

-    Make sure your editor does not add extra whitespace to the front of these lines.
+    Make sure your editor does not change the amount of whitespace at the front of these lines.

  1. Create a new `controllers.yaml` file in the ROS2 MoveIt package's `config` directory: